suesdesign/messages-app/README.md

 Page two 'Message' contains all the messages.

 To edit a message, click 'Edit', the message will appear on the form below ready to edit.
-Click edit to update the message.
+Click the edit button on the form to update the message.
 A success message will appear saying 'The record has been updated'.

 To delete a message, click 'Delete'.
 A success message will appear saying 'The record has been deleted'.